peymanvahidi/nanoplm/README.md

   #                          Faster iteration, requires preprocessing
   # Important: To have the shards, you need to set pretrain_config.enable to True in the params.yaml file
   # and run 'nanoplm data from-yaml' to create shards
+  # or your need to run 'nanoplm data save-pretrain-dataset' using your desired FASTA file as input to create shards
   lazy_dataset: False
   train_hdf5: "output/data/pretrain_shards/train_hdf5"
   val_hdf5: "output/data/pretrain_shards/val_hdf5"